torlangballe/graphql/README.md

+NOTE: Not quite compiling yet, a utility dependency slipped in.

 This is a simple command line tool written in Go, that sends a full schema dump request query to a  graphql query and shows it in a format similar to the GraphQL schema language used at graphql.org and in some graphql server implementations.

 graphql \<url\> [-debug]